 “Miss Arvin has achieved a high level in calculations and psychology,” Caines admits.
 “Did you see the woman’s reaction to the cufflink?”

 “I forgot to ask right away why you didn’t tell me about your find?”
-Christophe asks, indignant.
+Christopher asks, indignant.

 “Forgive me, I didn’t know who I could trust.”